How to edit videos

 Step 7: Apply the finishing touches and export your video

-When it comes to making amends to your video, the Replay integration lets you view, act on and resolve feedback right from your video-editing software, such as Adobe Premiere Pro.
+When it comes to making amends to your video, Replay integrates with video editing software, such as Adobe Premiere Pro, Adobe After Effects, Apple Final Cut Pro and Blackmagic Design DaVinci Resolve, so you can view, act on and resolve feedback right from your video editing tools.
 Don’t like what changes you’ve made?
 Simply revert to a previous version, all in Replay.
 For the next review, all you need to do is export the new version of the video back to Replay, and it’s ready for everyone to collaborate on again.
 All it takes is a few clicks.

 And when the reviews are all done and dusted, it’s time to share your video with the world.
 Or, maybe just one last edit?